- Commercial Roofing

 As building technology improves, the market sees an ever-increasing number of sophisticated roofing materials with improved water resistance, heat retention, reflective and damage-resistant properties.
 One of those materials is Thermoplastic PolyOlefin, known more commonly as TPO.

 TPO has been quickly increasing in popularity as the single-ply roofing membrane material for flat roofs (along with many other applications, such as in automobile construction).
-Its many advantages include energy efficiency, heat and sunlight reflectivity, as well as high resistance to corrosion and degradation from ozone, chemicals and ultraviolet radiation.
+Its many advantages with Boston commercial roof repair include energy efficiency, heat and sunlight reflectivity, as well as high resistance to corrosion and degradation from ozone, chemicals and ultraviolet radiation.

 TPO is a blend of a number of plastic polymers, such as polyethylene, polypropylene and BCPP, as well as rubber and a range of various filler materials, which can include fiberglass, talc, carbon fiber and many others.
 In order to turn all these components into TPO, they are blended and treated at a temperature of around 220-270°C, as a continuous stream is formed with the help of a twin screw extruder.
 Other components can also be included as needed, to give the resulting membrane various additional properties.